zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-advanced/essbase-advanced.md

 * Data load to cubes
 * Execution of Calculation scripts
 * Utilities for Migration to Essbase 21c
-* Overview of automation using REST APIs
+* Overview of Essbase REST API Functionality

-Estimated Lab Time: *25 minutes*.
+Estimated Lab Time: *60 minutes*.

 ### Objectives

 * Learn how to build rules, calculations and run corresponding jobs.
-* Learn the migration process from 11g to 21c environments.
+* Understand the Migration Utilities
 * Understand the Essbase REST API functionality.

 ### Prerequisites